Toward a Unified Framework for Debugging Concept-based Models: Introduction

-In this paper, we outline a unified framework for debugging GBMs.
-Our framework stems from the simple observations that the quality of a GBM hinges on \emph{both} the quality of the concepts it relies on \emph{and} on how these are aggregated, and that both elements are conveniently captured by the GBM's explanations.
-This immediately suggests an explanation-based interactive debugging strategy composed of three different phases, namely evaluating concept quality, correcting the aggregation weights, and correcting the concepts themselves.
-This simple setup allows us to highlight limitations in existing works and indicate possible ways to overcome them.
-As a first step toward implementing this strategy, we introduce a new loss function on the aggregation weights that generalizes approaches for aligning local explanations~\cite{schramowski2020making,lertvittayakumjorn2020find} to be robust to changes in the underlying concepts during training.
-We then show how the same strategy can be applied recursively to align the concepts themselves by correcting both their predictions and explanations.
+In this paper, we outline a unified framework for debugging CBMs.
+Our framework stems from the simple observation that the quality of a CBM hinges on \emph{both} the concepts vocabulary \emph{and} on how the concepts are aggregated, and that both elements are conveniently captured by the CBM's explanations.
+This immediately suggests a human-in-the-loop debugging strategy based on providing \emph{supervision on the model's explanations} that is composed of three different phases, namely (i) evaluating concept quality, (ii) correcting the aggregation weights, and (iii) correcting the concepts themselves.
+This novel yet intuitive setup allows us to identify limitations in existing works and highlight possible ways to overcome them.

+As a first step toward implementing this framework, we introduce a new loss function on the aggregation weights that generalizes approaches for aligning local explanations~\cite{ross2017right,lertvittayakumjorn2020find} to be robust to changes in the underlying concepts during training.
+We then outline how the same strategy can be applied recursively to align the concepts themselves by correcting both their predictions and explanations.

 \paragraph{Contributions.} Summarizing, we: \begin{enumerate}